 Drive time from Louisville: 2 hours

 Located near Berea, this 75-foot waterfall is part of John B. Stephenson Memorial Forest, which is described as a wooded gorge.
 This is a good place to visit after a big rain so that the waterfall will be in full effect.
-It is also a good side trip from Cumberland Falls, as it is not a long distance between the two.
-Berea College manages this public property, which is a hub for hikers, and also for botanists, with a vast wildflower and plant selection to browse.
+It is also a good side trip from nearby Cumberland Falls.
+Berea College manages this public property, which is a hub for hikers and botanists, who enjoy its vast wildflower and plant selection.

 Location: 1 Mammoth Cave Pkwy., Mammoth Cave, KY